There are new fees for asylum applications and work permits

 On July 4, 2025, the U.S. government passed a new law.
 This law adds new fees to apply for asylum and work permits, and makes other changes that impact ASAP members.
-These are some of the key changes.
+These fees could also increase again in future years.
+Below are some of the key changes.

 Work permits for asylum seekers

-The new law also says that some work permits for asylum seekers will automatically end after an asylum seeker loses their case.
-But this is only true in specific circumstances – learn more here.
+Other changes: The new law also says that some work permits for asylum seekers will automatically end after an asylum seeker loses their case.
+But this is only true in specific circumstances – learn more here

 In one piece of good news, thanks to ASAP members’ advocacy, this law does NOT shorten the length of work permits for asylum seekers.
 (Originally, the bill included a proposal that would have shortened work permits for asylum seekers to only 6 months.)
 New work permits for asylum seekers continue to be valid for 5 years.